Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 The annotations can be used to systematically describe groups of entities, which provides a way to search and discover entities in Synapse.
 In Synapse, annotations are simple key-value pairs: the key is the name of the annotation (generally the same across groups of entities) and the values change for each entity.

-As an example, let's say I have a collection of alignment files in the BAM file format from an RNASeq experiment, each representing a sample and replicate.
+As an example, let's say you have a collection of alignment files in the BAM file format from an RNASeq experiment, each representing a sample and replicate.
 As is common, much of this information may be encoded in the file name (e.g., `Sample1_ConditionA.bam`).
 However, this makes it difficult to find specific groups of files, such as all replicates of `Sample1`.
 Adding this information as Synapse annotations enables a more complete description of the contents of the file and allows for discovery.

-Continuing this example, the annotations I may want to add are:
+Continuing this example, the annotations you may want to add are:

 * `fileType = bam`
 * `dataType = mRNA`
 * `sample = 1`
 * `condition = A`

-I may have dozens (or thousands) of these files, and each one should get a consistent set of annotations (they all have the same keys: `fileType`, `dataType`, `sample`, and `condition`.)
+You may have dozens (or thousands) of these files, and each one should get a consistent set of annotations (they all have the same keys: `fileType`, `dataType`, `sample`, and `condition`.)

 If these `bam` files were part of a larger sample processing pipeline, you might have many of the same key-value pairs on different entities.
 For example, if the `bam` files were generated from `fastq` files, all annotations would be the same except for `fileType = fastq`.